MartinEesmaa/VVCEasy/FFMPEGVVC.md

 [Linux Arm64](https://mega.nz/file/al9kjBqL#W_WT-lNM8osAMsdQaKkpe6Ksd4fMO4GKXysMB5IjiJQ)

 ### Changelog

+Note: This was only for legacy Windows & Linux FFmpeg builds, but macOS builds may be continue for the changelogs...

 ```text
 07/12/2025: Merged macOS universal architectures of FFmpeg VVCEasy from x86_64 and arm64 builds, updated FFmpeg latest, vvenc, vvdec and others.
 Very sorry again for almost six months hiatus.